elsampsa/valkka-examples/docs/_build/html/_sources/lesson_3.txt

 One could even opt for an architecture, where there is a LiveThread and OpenGLThread for each individual stream (however, this is not recommended).

-Level 2 API provides ready-made filtergraph classes for different purposes (similar to class LiveStream constructed here).
+The level 2 API provides ready-made filtergraph classes for different purposes (similar to class LiveStream constructed here).